 Qualifications.
 Our nominating and corporate governance committee determines the director nominees for each annual meeting of shareholders using the criteria set forth in our corporate governance guidelines.
 Our guidelines provide that all directors must be committed to representing the long-term interests of our shareholders and possess:

-- the highest personal and professional ethics, integrity and values, - the ability to make independent analytical inquiries, and an understanding of our business environment.
+- the highest personal and professional ethics, integrity

+- and values,

-informed judgment,
+- informed judgment,